Rainer Ernst: In France

 Ernst moved to the French league with FC Girondins de Bordeaux for 1991–92.
 With Bordeaux he scored seven goals in 27 matches, six goals throughout the season, of which three penalties on the 33 matchdays of Division 2.
 That derby match against Saint-Seurin-sur-l'Isle ended with 3–0 and Bordeaux decided their return to Division 1.
 Ernst did not return with the club, as in the summer of 1992 he moved to AS Cannes in Ligue 2.
 He played just seven games in Cannes and scored no goals.

 In Switzerland

-Ernst transferred to FC Zürich the following season.
-He then moved to Servette FC in 1993–94.
+Ernst transferred to FC Zürich for the 1993–94 season.